How to Extend Polyform Puzzler

 As defined, this puzzle produces 24 solutions.
 If you only want to see if the puzzle is solvable—if there's any solution—you're done.

 But many of these solutions are duplicates, just rotated or flipped.
 We should take this into account, and Polyform Puzzler provides for different approaches to prevent or suppress duplicate solutions.
-The earlier approaches are simpler but less efficient; the later approaches may run faster but take more thought.
+The "check for duplicates" approach is simpler but less efficient at run time; the other approaches may run faster but take more thought.
 Different approaches lend themselves to different puzzles; it's up to you to choose the most suitable approach.

-"check_for_duplicates" is a flag that tells Polyform Puzzler to check for duplicates, store the formatted solution for future checking, and produce and store variations of the formatted solution as well.
-Each polyform and type of puzzle can have different symmetry properties; "duplicate_conditions" lists these conditions.
+"check_for_duplicates" is a flag that tells Polyform Puzzler to check if a duplicate solution has already been stored.
+If the solution is original, Polyform Puzzler will store the formatted solution along with all variations for future duplicate checking.
+Each polyform and type of puzzle can have different symmetry properties, each producing a different variation; "duplicate_conditions" lists these conditions.
 Each item in the list is a dictionary containing a combination of symmetry properties.
 The entire list (along with the implied, no-change entry) should cover all possible duplicates.

 Add the lines above to your puzzle module (if you have any other duplicate suppression code, remove it now), or use examples/my_puzzle_2.py.
 Running the puzzle again results in only 6 solutions, all unique.